-Trained as a studio artist with an art history minor in college, Rose has shown in installations such as the Fresno Art Museum, with his work in private collections, but as a bit of a recluse, he “prefers to show his work in the gallery in Angels Camp where visitors from all over the world, as well as our own community members, can view and enjoy it, perhaps adding to their own art collections.”
+Trained as a studio artist with a BA in that area, and an art history minor in college, Rose has shown in installations such as the Fresno Art Museum, with his work in private collections, but as a bit of a recluse, he “prefers to show his work in the gallery in Angels Camp where visitors from all over the world, as well as our own community members, can view and enjoy it, perhaps adding to their own art collections.”

 Rose moved his family up to the Calaveras foothills in 1983, after having spent a short stint living near the Kings Canyon area east of Fresno, and prior to that, growing up in Los Angeles.
 Spending time roaming the Baldwin Hills as a boy, before LA lost its wide open spaces, he said he often dreamed of someday having a small ranch, living a rambling Gene Autry inspired kind of life.

 Choosing Calaveras County, with its rolling hills and vistas, building his own home from scratch and with his own hands, and seeing his children grow up in a relatively safe environment, was all part of the plan.
 In the meantime, monumental art pieces began to take shape in his studio, covered the walls of his family home, and found their way out into the public eye.